ziporah/Marlin/README.md

 # Marlin for ET4

 This project is an effort to try to adapt the Anet ET4 motherboard and display for use with Marlin.
-It is based on the configuration of the BTT002.
-Pin mapping is below.
-Anyone can contribute to completing this project, even Anet! ;).
+Anyone can contribute to completing this project.
+Feedback is also welcome.

 ## Current status